Board of Directors

 Dr. Faulds is a member of the Technical Committee for the development of primary care standards with the Health Standards Organization and Accreditation Canada.

-Dr. Faulds is elected for a two-year term.
+Dr. Faulds is elected for a second two-year term as chair.

 Board directors